 The 3R Content Framework for Fitness Coaches

-After watching hundreds of fitness creators succeed and fail on social media, I've noticed a pattern.
-The ones who build real businesses - not just follower counts - follow what I call the 3R Framework: Relate, Reveal, Redirect.
+Watch enough fitness creators and a pattern shows up.
+The ones who build real businesses, not just follower counts, tend to follow the same three steps: Relate, Reveal, Redirect.

 Relate - Start with a problem your audience actually has.
-Not "here's a bicep curl" but "here's why your arms aren't growing even though you train them twice a week."
-When someone sees their exact frustration in your content, they stop scrolling.
+Skip "here's a bicep curl."
+Try "here's why your arms aren't growing even though you train them twice a week."
+When someone sees their own frustration in your content, they stop scrolling.

-Reveal - Share the insight, the technique, the truth they haven't heard.
-This is where your expertise shines.
-Give them something actionable they can try today.
-Don't hold back - the people who hoard their best information never build trust.
+Reveal - Share the insight, the technique, the thing they haven't heard.
+This is where your expertise shows.
+Give them something they can try today.
+The coaches who hoard their best tips never build trust.

-Redirect - Guide them to the next step.
-Sometimes that's another piece of content.
-Sometimes it's a free resource.
-Sometimes it's a call to action about your coaching.
-The redirect should match their level of readiness.
+Redirect - Point them to the next step.
+Sometimes that's another video.
+Sometimes a free resource.
+Sometimes a clear ask about your coaching.
+Match the redirect to how ready they are.

 Here's how a strength coach might apply the 3R Framework: